liftbridge-io/liftbridge/documentation/client_implementation.md

 The subscription options are the equivalent of optional named arguments used to configure a subscription.
-By default, the client automatically binds to partition's leader for subscribe a request.
+By default, the client automatically binds to partition's leader for a subscribe request.
 However, it is also possible to bind a subscribe request to one of the ISR replica with an additional opt-in.
-An ISR may have commited log but not available for consumption, thus there are maybe inconsitency with a subscription from partition's leader.
+An ISR may have commited log but not available for consumption, thus there are maybe inconsistency with a subscription from partition's leader.

 Supported options are: